 Swimming pools and spas

-Before building a swimming pool or spa you should find out the key facts about the property and then use the following information to find out if your swimming pool or spa project needs planning approval.
+Before building a swimming pool or spa, find out the key facts about a property.
+Use the information to find out if your swimming pool or spa project needs planning approval.

 The Building Act 1975 defines a swimming pool as an excavation or structure: